karol-gruszczyk/graphics-engine/README.md

-# graphics-engine
+# Bauasian
-A modern OpenGL based graphics engine using modern C++14 with boost.
+A modern OpenGL based graphics engine using C++14 with boost.

 ## Setup